If you’ve been asking yourself “Can Google Sheets group rows?” The answer is yes. The functionality was added in 2018 and works great!

 There is another (faster) way to group rows in Google Sheets – using a keyboard shortcut.

+Suppose you have the dataset below where you want to group rows 2-4.
 Below are the steps to using a keyboard shortcut to do this:

-- Select the cells that you want to group (A2:A4 in this example)
+- Select the cells that you want to group (A2:A4 in this example).

-- Select the Option Group rows 2-4.
+- Choose Group rows 2-4.

 Personally, I find using this keyboard shortcut method a lot faster to group rows and columns in Google Sheets.